 - 1/4 cup butter, cubed

 - Line three greased 9-in. round baking pans with waxed paper and grease the paper; set aside.
-In a large bowl, cream butter and sugar until light and fluffy.
+In a mixing bowl, cream butter and sugar until light and fluffy.
 Beat in eggs and vanilla.
 Stir in chocolate.
-Combine the cake flour, baking soda and salt; gradually add to creamed mixture alternately with water, beating well after each addition.
+Combine the cake flour, baking soda and salt; add to creamed mixture alternately with water.

 - Pour into prepared pans.
 Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.